Image via Wikipedia

 Recession Proof?
 Chicago Theatre Scene Still Thriving, Good Ticket Prices Can Be Found

 Economically, times are tough, but Chicago’s theatre scene is still thriving.
-There are good deals to be had, and many holiday-themed shows are being staged now, as Carla Pesono reports in this news video: Chicago Theatre Beat: Holiday shows on a tight budget
+There are good deals to be had, and many holiday-themed shows are being staged now, as Carla Pesono reports in this news video: Chicago Theatre Beat: Holiday shows [Read it all]

 Proposed City Budget Cuts Small Business Support